baisong/sdrf-bylaws/README.md

 May be appointed by the Chairperson as needed and nominated by members of the Refugee Forum.

 ###### x.
 Delinquency and Reactivation
-A committee/ Task Force shall be considered delinquent at any time it:
+To be considered active, all committees/Task Forces must:

-- has fewer than two approved co-chairs, or
+1. have two approved co-chairs, and
+2. provide quarterly minutes to the executive committee.

-- has not provided meeting minutes in the past 4 months
+A committee/ Task Force shall be considered delinquent/inactive if at any time it has fewer than two approved co-chairs, or  has not provided meeting minutes in the past 4 months.

 Delinquent committees/ Task Forces can reactivate by submitting co-chair and operating guideline information to the Executive Committee, and, upon approval, sending meeting minutes to the Executive Committee.